 Her silent torment woke me to domestic violence in Christian families.
-How many others may be suffering?
+How many others are suffering?

-Domestic Violence Is A Behavior Not A Sickness
+Domestic Violence Is A Behaviour Not A Sickness

-Domestic violence is a pattern of behavior in which a person uses coercion, harassment, deception, humiliation, threat and force to establish and maintain power and control.
+Domestic violence is a pattern of behaviour in which a person uses coercion, harassment, deception, humiliation, threat and force to establish and maintain power and control.

-The person does not “lose it” in front of his commanding officer, in the pastor’s office or a business office.
+The abuser does not “lose it” in front of his commanding officer, in the pastor’s office or a business office.
 He “loses it” with his wife and children.